syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 # Formatting

 Spreadsheet supports many formatting options to make your data easier to view and understand.
 Use [`allowCellFormatting`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowcellformatting "allowCellFormatting") API to enable / disable formatting option in Spreadsheet.
-Following are the different types of formatting supported in Spreadsheet,
+The different types of formatting supported in Spreadsheet are,

 1) Number Formatting